 - Hold your baby before putting them down: Before putting your baby down to sleep in their crib at night, hold them in your arms and rock them for about 15 to 20 minutes or until they are drowsy.
 Then, place them in the crib before they fall asleep.
 This will encourage them to fall asleep independently and teach your baby to self-soothe (6).

 - Avoid feeding your baby to sleep: Avoid feeding your baby to sleep to keep them from becoming used to such nighttime feedings, which may be difficult for you later.
 Instead, feed them shortly before putting them to bed (7).

 - Soothe them without picking them up: If your baby becomes cranky after you put them down in their crib, avoid picking them up instantly.
-Instead, calm them by talking to them in a soft voice, patting them, rubbing their tummy or their head, and reassuring them.
+Instead, calm them by talking to them in a soft voice, singing them a lullaby, patting them, rubbing their tummy or their head, and reassuring them.